 It wasn’t until I came across a gluten free and vegan bakery in Portland that I knew soft and delicious cinnamon rolls were possible.
-When we got home I was determined to find a recipe that would work.
+When we got home I was determined to figure out a recipe that would work.

 Insert angelic singing ‘here’!
 REAL cinnamon rolls people, real ones!
-They looked like cinnamon rolls, they smelled like cinnamon rolls, they were soft like cinnamon rolls, and by golly they tasted like cinnamon rolls.
+They looked like cinnamon rolls, they smelled like cinnamon rolls, and by golly they tasted like cinnamon rolls!

 For the Filling